swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

    6. The funds are deposited into the beneficiary account approximately 7 days after initiation of the SWIFT transaction

 The process outlined above assumes no errors were made by either the customer completing the RTA form, or the bank teller inputting the data.
-If errors occur and are not resolved before initiation of the SWIFT transaction, it takes approximately 3 weeks to complete the transaction.
+If errors occur and are not resolved before initiation of the SWIFT transaction, it takes approximately 3 weeks for the error to be resolved.

 In response to concerns about the efficiency of the current process, Pichincha Bank is seeking to enhance its international fund transfer process.
 The subsequent segments of Section 2 will further detail Pichincha Bank’s challenges, objectives, and the success metrics of a proposed solution.